 - Gather any additional material that you think will assist in the review.
 Some examples include previous application documents, other PI activities at this location, etc.

 - Understand that NCCPA weighting of PI-CME activities occurs only after a PA logs the credits with NCCPA.
-Although NCCPA is now doubling the first 20 AAPA Category 1 PI-CME credits that a PA logs in every two-year cycle for certification maintenance purposes, NCCPA itself applies the weighting after a PA logs the credit.
+NCCPA doubles the first 20 AAPA Category 1 PI-CME credits that a PA logs in every two-year cycle for certification maintenance purposes, NCCPA itself applies the weighting after a PA logs the credit.
 PAs simply need to log the hours that are earned and NCCPA will make adjusts to CME weighting.

 - CME certificates should display the number of credits that AAPA approved.
 Advise PAs to log with NCCPA the number of credits shown on their certificate.
 NCCPA will then apply the additional weighting for that activity within the PA’s record (unless the PA has already logged 20 PI-CME credits in that cycle).

 QI/PI Activities may conform to the structure below: